2 killed, 1 wounded in shooting at convenience store

 Police said the person shot at the complex had a gunshot wound that appeared to be self-inflicted.
 The newspaper reported that a body was covered with a tarp in the parking lot and one apartment at the complex was severely burned.

-A Baltimore County Police Department spokesperson said investigators were still “actively investigating” but didn’t release any additional information.
+Baltimore County Police Department spokesperson Robert Reason said he couldn’t immediately release more information about the shootings.

+“We’re not confirming that any incident is related,” he told The Associated Press.
+“We’re waiting right now for investigators to essentially do their part, do their investigation and then contact us and update us on confirmed information that they have.”

+Royal Farms spokesperson Breahna Brown said the company had no immediate comment on the shooting at its store.